-Three types of protection are related to PPE related to handling cryogenic materials as laid about by EN 511, the European glove standard that applies to gloves that protect against convective and contact cold levels.
+Three types of protection are related to handling cryogenic materials as laid about by EN 511, the European standard that applies to gloves that protect against convective and contact cold levels.

-National Safety Apparel’s cryogenic safety kits include both water resistant and waterproof cryogenic gloves, cryogenic aprons and faceshields.
+National Safety Apparel’s cryogenic safety kits include both water-resistant and waterproof cryogenic gloves, cryogenic aprons, and faceshields.